 There is a good reason why Tail and Grep are standard tools in every developer's toolbox.
-These programs help you find what you are looking for when managing your log files.
-LogViewPlus does an even better job because it goes a step further and parses your log files.
-It understands your logs.
-This gives you filtering and navigation options beyond those available in a typical text editor.
+These programs are great at helping you manage your log files.
+LogViewPlus does an even better job because it transforms log files into meaningful data.
+Viewing log files in LogViewPlus will unlock a new level of functionality way beyond tail and grep.

 Use a text editor to edit text.